PrivateGER/SupaArchive/README.md

 It features built-in support for multiple import sites, has machine-learning powered image search, tag search, description and title translation, and more.

+> [!CAUTION]
-# ⚠️This is pre-alpha software and not ready for anything but development use.
+> This is pre-alpha software and not ready for anything but development use.

 ### Current supported sources
 | Source                            | Import | Userscript |